Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Fully-implicit finite-volume discretization

 where $\overline{\rho_\alpha}$ is the arithmetic average for the phase densities of the two cells.
 The phase mobility $\lambda_{\alpha,ij}$ in the numerical flux is evaluated using the first-order upstream weighting scheme.
-The total-face transmissibility $T_{ij}$ that combines two half-transmissibilities in a half of the harmonic average is
+The computation of the transmissibility $T_{ij}$ is based on the absolute permeability and mesh geometry in a stencil involving multiple cells around interface $(ij)$.
+We consider a two-point flux approximation (TPFA) of the transmissibility involving only cells $i$ and $j$.
+Combining two half-transmissibilities in a half of the harmonic average, we obtain

-The two-point half-transmissibility for a general unstructured mesh is obtained by imposing flux and pressure continuity at the center of the interface.
+The two-point half-transmissibility for a general unstructured mesh is evaluated by imposing flux and pressure continuity at the center of the interface.
 For a structured Cartesian grid, $T_{i}$ is defined as

 $A_{ij}$ is the area of interface $(ij)$ and $k_i$ denotes the absolute permeability in cell $i$. $d_i$ denotes the distance from the center of cell $i$ to interface $(ij)$.